m

 Hum and Noise

-Stop and read this: it is totally normal to have some residual hum and noise in a phono system, especially when you have the volume cranked.
+Stop and read this: it is totally normal to have some residual hum and noise in a phono system, especially when you have the volume cranked to max.
 This is the reality of having to amplify the tiny signal from the cartridge to line levels.
-If you want a totally silent system, probably best to stick with digital.
+If you want a totally silent system, best to stick with digital.

 That said, if you're having BIG hum and noise problems—loud, in-your-face kind of problems—here are some tips for resolving them:

-3. Don't stack the phono preamp on top of your power amp, preamp, or any electronics that may emit a magnetic field--this will cause hum.
+4. Don't stack the phono preamp on top of any other electronics.
+This may cause hum.
 Same goes for the turntable—keep electronics away from it as well.

-4. Check the wiring from the cartridge to the phono output to ensure it is solid and undamaged.
+6. Check the wiring from the cartridge to the phono output to ensure it is solid and undamaged.
+The problem may not be in the phono preamp at all.

 Hum and Noise with Massive Distortion

-2. Also, when using an external phono preamp like Mani, make sure your turntable doesn't have a built-in phono preamp.
+2. Also, make sure your turntable doesn't have a built-in phono preamp.
 If it does, you're also using two phono preamps, and will get massive hum and distortion.

 The Right Gain Setting

-1. The right gain setting can be very different between different cartridges, but the stock 42dB setting is usually the best place to start.
+1. The right gain setting can be very different between different cartridges, but the stock 40dB setting is usually the best place to start.

 2. The right gain setting gives you good volume without too much noise, and no distortion.